 And here we are today.
 You know, I was looking at my notes, and we started communicating back in 2012.
 It’s hard to believe.
 At that time, you had no veggie dogs.
 I think you had one veggie burger.

 We had nothing.
-Until you and VeggieHappy came into my life.
+Until you came into my life.
 I’m serious!
 Until you reached out, we barely had anything.
 Our vegetarian list used to be the veggie sushi and we’d put popcorn or pretzels or whatever else we could squeeze in and say we were doing all this vegan and vegetarian fan-friendly stuff.

 Well, that’s why VeggieHappy exists!
 Because more needed to happen.
 So many fans were complacent or bringing their own food or just making do with a snack, but not saying anything.
 The consumer doesn’t often speak up.

 Yeah, we might hear “we want healthy options, we want healthy options” but what exactly is that option?
 And you actually introduced us to Field Roast.
 We started offering vegan hot dogs then.
 We were always doing a veggie burger, but it wasn’t vegan, so we also switched that to Field Roast’s vegan burger.

 That’s right.
 And from there it went.
 And now look at you.